fbpx

 Final Thoughts

 The rent asking prices in most major cities have been experiencing slow growth in Canada for the last three years.
-This is brought by many factors including change in rental demand, decline in student population, change in interest rates, economic conditions, and the balance between demand and supply in the housing market.
+This is brought by many factors including changes in rental demand, decline in student population, change in interest rates, economic conditions, and the balance between demand and supply in the housing market.

 It’s a noteworthy moment, but not necessarily a signal that Canada’s housing affordability crisis is over.
 Meanwhile, we should expect the average asking price for rental property to keep declining in the next few months.